Bo2874/PTIT_chatbot/README.md

 **Core AI / NLP:**
 - [LangChain] – framework for Retrieval-Augmented Generation (RAG)
 - Embedding Models – used for semantic search in Milvus (use model of OpenAI)
+- Rerank - use model rerank of HuggingFace
 - LLM - use API of OpenAI

 ## Installation